trinodb/trino-admin/docs/installation/presto-server-installation.rst

 .. code-block:: none

-    $ ./presto-admin server start
+    $ ./trino-admin server start

-This may take a few seconds, since the command doesn't exit until ``presto-admin`` verifies that Presto is fully up and ready to receive queries.
+This may take a few seconds, since the command doesn't exit until ``trino-admin`` verifies that Presto is fully up and ready to receive queries.